mskordal/my-sel4-projects/myLlvmPass/README.md

    previous sequence of functions up to `addTerminatorsToBlocks`, in order to send to the HLS IP notice, that a function has just returned.

+# Version 4
+A global variable is created with a virtual address mapped on the physical address of the HLS design (must be mapped from within the app).
+The pass adds a code sequence on the prologue of each function and after every function call.
+The sequence consists of 3 parts
+1. The first block allocates a local variable
+2. The second block spinlocks on the idle bit of the HLS control signals until the idle bit is 1
+3. The third block writes a positive function ID at the function prologue or 0 after a function call, the physical address of the BRAM and then sets to 1 the control bit of the control signals of the HLS which is supposed to send the data across.
+It is not tested yet

+# Version 3
+In main function, the address of the global is loaded to a local pointer, and the then the constant value '1' is written to the address pointed by the local pointer.
+This will cause a segmentation when run locally, since there is nothing at that address.

+# Version 2
+Switched Function pass to a module pass.
+The pass creates a global pointer variable and assigns the address `0xa0010000` to it.

+# Version 1
+The Pass just prints the non-external functions that are being called in the programme.

 # Trivia
 If the pass operates on functions, there is a chance that the compiler will optimize them out before the pass can inject any instruction.
 In that case